igraph/rigraph_revdep_checks/problems.md

 ```
 checking running R code from vignettes ...
 ERROR
 Errors in running code in vignettes:
-when running code in ‘PBC.Rnw’
+when running code in âPBC.Rnwâ
   ...